matthewdunbar/ruby-kafka/README.md

 producer.produce("hello", topic: "greetings")

-# If this line fails with Kafka::DeliveryFailed we *may* have succeeded in delivering
+# If this line fails with KafkaLegacy::DeliveryFailed we *may* have succeeded in delivering
 # the message to Kafka but won't know for sure.
 producer.deliver_messages